-ARTICLE 10 SERVICE RATINGS
+ARTICLE 10 Service Ratings

 Section One.
-All employees shall receive an annual evaluation three months prior to their anniversary date (January 1 or July 1 as applicable) (C.G.S.
-Section 5-210(b) for be issued: (1) during any Working Test Period, (2) when the employer wishes to amend a previously submitted less than good rating due to marked improvement, (3) and at such other times as the appointing authority deems that the quality of service of an employee should be recorded.
+All employees shall receive an annual evaluation three months prior to their anniversary date (January 1, or July 1, as applicable).
+(C.G.S.
+Section 5-210(b) for reference).
+When the month end falls on a holiday or weekend the rating shall be deemed timely if tendered on the first business day after said weekend or holiday.
+Service ratings may be issued: (1) during any Working Test Period, (2) when the employer wishes to amend a previously submitted less than good rating due to marked improvement, (3) and at such other times as the appointing authority deems that the quality of service of an employee should be recorded.